tlapinsk/CarND-LaneLines-P1/writeup.md

 Goals:
 1. Pull the pieces together from the quizzes and fully understand how a basic image pipeline works.
-2. Gain a better understanding of how Python can be used to implement algebra.
+2. Gain a better understanding of how Python can be used to implement simple algebra.
 3. Have fun!

 ---